Rural Arkansas and Inviting Russellville Draw Retirees Seeking A Peaceful Setting, Lake Recreation and an Appetite for Life's Simpler Pleasures

 This part of the country has hot, humid summers with temperatures into the 90s.
 Winter temperatures are in the 20s and 30s.
 On average, the area receives 49 inches of rain and 3 inches of snow per year.
 On the comfort index, a combination of temperature and humidity, Russellville comes in below the national average.
 The sun shines 215 days of the year.

 It should be mentioned that the nuclear power plant Arkansas Nuclear One, Arkansas' only nuclear power plant, is seven miles to the west of Russellville.
 The taxes it pays are what help keep Russellville's property taxes low.
 The National Regulatory Commission has calculated that the chances of an earthquake affecting the plant are one in 243,902, but the plant did have a "non-radiation" accident in 2013 that resulted in repairs.
 Residents seem to take the power plant in stride, noting that each year it donates more than $100,000 to local non-profit organizations and another $200,000 to Russellville community agencies.

 For all the pluses that Russellville offers, it also has some drawbacks.
 The poverty rate is slightly above the national average, and the tornado risk is 165% above the national average.
-There is no public transportation, and the air quality is below the national average.
+There is no public transportation.

 So this quiet, down to earth place is not for everyone.
-Yet when the last flickers of light dance on the nearby mountaintops and the water shimmers under a star-lit sky, Russellville is hard to resist and seems just about perfect to many a retiree.
+Yet when the last flickers of light dance on the nearby mountaintops and the water shimmers under a star-lit sky, Russellville is hard to resist and seems just about perfect.